 Included in this area of specialty is our expertise in the Department of Motor Vehicle Express Consent Hearings resulting from the arrest and ensuing drinking and driving allegations.
 We work quickly and effectively to preserve your driving privileges in the state of Colorado.

-The attorney assessment of a drinking and driving charge has many steps.
+That depends.
+Mike’s assessment of a drinking and driving charge has many steps.
 The initial evaluation starts with how a driver was stopped by a police officer.

-There could also be a REDDI (Report Every Drunk Driver Immediately) report made by a citizen who observed a person’s erratic driving, or an automobile accident.
+- There could also be a REDDI (Report Every Drunk Driver Immediately) report made by a citizen who observed a person’s erratic driving, or an automobile accident.

 After initial contact has been made by the police officer there must be probable cause of an alleged allegation of drinking and driving for the officer to continue to detain a person.

-Probable cause can generally be satisfied by the smell of alcohol on a person’s breath, bloodshot watery eyes and slurred speech.
+- Probable cause can generally be satisfied by the smell of alcohol on a person’s breath, bloodshot watery eyes and slurred speech.

 If an arrest is made, according to Colorado Revised Statute, a law enforcement officer is generally required to offer a person a choice of a blood test or breath chemical test to determine his or her alcohol content.

-Colorado has two distinct alcohol level contents.
+- Colorado has two distinct alcohol level contents.
 In Colorado, a driving while under the influence allegation means that a person is substantially impaired by the use of alcohol with a blood alcohol content (BAC) of .080 and above.

-Additionally, a driving while ability impaired by alcohol allegation means that a person is impaired to the slightest degree with an alcohol content of .050 to .080.
+- Additionally, a driving while ability impaired by alcohol allegation means that a person is impaired to the slightest degree with an alcohol content of .050 to .080.
 To learn more about the latest DUI information from a leading DUI attorney, please contact the law office of Michael W. Moran, P.C. in Colorado Springs.